Justina (empress): Widowhood and the reign of Valentinian II

 In July–August, 388, the combined troops of Theodosius I and Valentinian II invaded the territory of Maximus under the leadership of Richomeres, Arbogast, Promotus and Timasius.
-Maximus suffered a series of losses and surrendered in Aquileia.
-He was executed on 28 August 388.
-His son and nominal co-ruler Flavius Victor was also executed.
-His wife Helen and two daughters were spared.
-The condition for Galla's marriage had been met.
-Theodosius sent Valentinian to the West, and though Justina was believed by Zosimus to have intended to go with him, she died the same year, uncertain if she was able to witness the result of her efforts.
+After a series of losses, Maximus was arrested in Aquileia and executed on 28 August 388.
+Theodosius sent Valentinian to the West; Zosimus believes that Justina intended to go with her son, but she died within the same year.